MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/promotion-ad-extension.md

 **Delete:** Read-only

 ## <a name="currencycode"></a>Currency Code
 The currency code for the promotion price or discount.

+This field is only applicable if you set [Money Amount Off](#moneyamountoff) or [Orders Over Amount](#ordersoveramount).

 The supported currency codes are ARS, AUD, BRL, CAD, CHF, CLP, CNY, COP, DKK, EUR, GBP, HKD, INR, MXN, NZD, PEN, PHP, PLN, SEK, SGD, USD, TWD, and VEF.

 **Add:** Required if [Money Amount Off](#moneyamountoff) or [Orders Over Amount](#ordersoveramount) are set.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
+If you set either [Percent Off](#percentoff) or [Promotion Code](#promotioncode), this setting is no longer applicable and will be deleted.
 **Delete:** Read-only

 ## <a name="customparameter"></a>Custom Parameter